Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Is Japan Cheap to Visit?

-Considering one’s costs for visiting Japan can depend on multiple factors, including what places you choose to visit, the travel season, and your travel style.
+Considering one’s costs for visiting Japan can depend on multiple factors, including what places you choose to see, the travel season, and your travel style.

 Generally speaking, Japan is not considered a cheap travel destination, especially compared to other Asian countries, such as Thailand and Vietnam.